buildsi/smeagle-asm/README.md

 ### 2. Generate Assembly

-Now we can run the program to generate assemly:
+Now we can run the program to generate assembly:

 ```bash
 $ python load.py smeagle-output.json